jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

  ### Disabled Dates

 Setting disabled date ranges requires a callback on the `isDateDisabled` prop.
-It should determine if the date selected is within a allowable range.
+It should determine if the date selected is within an allowable range.
 Below is an example of disabled dates a week either side of today's date.

  ```
 	const XUIDatePicker = require('./datepicker').default;